wbu2/TypingSurfer/DEVELOPMENT.md

 * Need to finish testing

 ## 12/11
 I could not push my working project since my master branch had my old project.
 I decided that I would make a new branch and push my working project there.
 I wrote my tests and removed unused code.
 I also created additional constants and finished my game end screen.
+I created a reset button.
 I wrote my Readme and moved my Proposal to my master branch.